fractal-analytics-platform/fractal-demos/demo-november-2022/fractal_demo_uzh.md

-# Fractal Demo October 2022
+# Fractal Demo November 2022, Pelkmans lab

 Preparation:
 - You can ssh to the pelkmans lab cluster, i.e. `ssh USERNAME@cluster.pelkmanslab.org` & log in with your credentials